Attack on Titan: Junior High: Sequel

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced in July 2015.
 The series is directed by Yoshihide Ibata and written by Midori Gotou, with animation by animation studio Production I.G.
 Yuuko Yahiro provides character designs for the series, and Asami Tachibana composes the show's music although most of the music comes from the first season of the main anime.
 Kazuhiro Arai from Studio Homare is the series' art director, and Tetsuya Takahashi serves as director of photography.
 Taeko Hamauzu is the anime's editor and Masafumi Mima serves as sound director.
 Linked Horizon performs the series' opening theme, "Die Jugend ist ein Feuerwerk" (青春は花火のように, "Seishun wa Hanabi no Yō ni").
 The ending theme, "Ground of Counterattack" (反撃の大地, "Hangeki no Daichi"), is performed by the voice actors for Eren, Mikasa, and Jean.
 All cast members from the main anime reprise their roles for Attack on Titan: Junior High.
 The series premiered on October 4, 2015, and aired on MBS, Tokyo MX, BS11, RKK, and SBS.
 The anime portion is followed by a live-action segment composed of two parts, "Shingeki!
 Treasure Hunt" and "Sasha Tries ??
 By Herself!!"; the former features the voice actors for Eren, Mikasa, Armin, and Bertholdt, and the latter features the voice actress for Sasha alongside a mascot called Titan-kun.
-The series was licensed in North America by Funimation, and is simulcast on their website.
+The series was licensed in North America by Funimation, and was simulcast on their website.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
 The anime was distributed in the United Kingdom by Anime Limited.

-Episode list
+Episodes

 Reception

-Volume one made it onto The New York Times Manga Best Sellers list for three weeks, debuting at number eight before rising to number five.
+Volume one made it onto The New York Times Manga Best Sellers list for three weeks, debuting at eighth place before rising to fifth.